code-shaper/code-shaper-website/docs/getting-started/writing-a-custom-generator.md

 :::

-Let's start by generating a new plugin and a generator.
+Let's start by generating a new plugin.
 We will name the plugin `react-patterns` because it's going to house our custom React patterns.

 ```shell
 # Run shaper in the repo's root directory